penk85/speech-recognition/README.md

 ## Limitations

 - **Number Recognition:**
 - The current implementation of the speech recognizer faces challenges in reliably distinguishing between "12" (twelve) and "1 2" (one two), resulting in inconsistent recognition results.
 Additionally, the recognizer struggles to exclude numbers over 10.
 To address this limitation, one potential solution is to leverage Google Cloud's Model Adaptation, which allows for prioritizing certain words and improving recognition accuracy.
-However, the current implementation relies on Android's built-in speech recognizer, which lacks such capabilities and operates solely offline.
+However, the current implementation relies on Android's built-in speech recognizer, which lacks such capabilities and operates primarily offline.
+Synonms and word to digit conversion is handled in the `handleSynonyms` method, currently set to handle "us-EN" only.
 - **Live Results:**
 - During the speech recognition process, the onPartialResults method is called multiple times, which can lead to difficulties in processing live results without encountering redundant data.
 To ensure accurate and non-repetitive command processing, the application processes the full final results only after the onResults method is triggered when the recording stops.
 - **Background Hotword Trigger:**